top of page

-Walfrid didn’t die alone.
+Walfrid did not die alone.
 His son Radfrid was also murdered by the wild Vikings.
 Walfrid and Radfrid must have lived in the second half of the tenth century.
 Walfrid’s name is also spelled as Walfried, Waldefrid, Wilfrid, Walfridus, or Wolfryt.
 His place of origin is usually mentioned as well.
 So, typically Walfrid of Bedum.
 But also, Walfrid of Bedderwald, or Walfrid of Bodderwald, as the smaller region where he lived was known back then.
 Son Radfrid’s name is also written as Radfried, Ratfridum, or Radfridus.

-The raid of the Vikings of Frisia between the River Lauwers in the west and the River Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
+The raid of the Vikings of Frisia between the River Lauwers in the west and the Lower River Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
 This text of an anonymous author is dated around 1100.
 So, give or take 150 years after the whole tragedy.
-It's thought the author was a cleric of the Diocese of Münster.
+It is thought the author was a cleric of the Diocese of Münster.
 This part of Frisia, more or less the modern province of Groningen with the exception of villaGroninghe 'settlement Groningen', resorted under the Diocese of Münster.
 Rich villa Groninghe, however, resorted under the Diocese of Utrecht.
 Based upon this medieval account the Passio Walfridi many legends were built.

 So, what happened more than 1,000 years ago?

-Raiding Norsemen
+Raiding Northmen

 If (debunking) Viking history is your thing, find an overview of battles in our blog post Frisia, a Viking Graveyard.
 Hopefully the title is not too much of a spoiler.